LahiruCW/eda-projects/README.md

-# eda-projects
+## Exploratory Data Analysis
-EDA Projects or Exploratory Data Analysis Projects are specific projects in the Data Science field.
-This repository contains all of my EDA projects that I worked.
-All these projects are private projects.
+Exploratory data analysis is a critical process in the Data science field.
+We use this process to perform initial investigations on data and find patterns, anomalies, test hypothesis, and check assumptions with the help of summary statistics and graphical representations.